sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 rm -r ~/project/test_dir

-ln command and its practical applications for creating hard links and symbolic links.
+## 4.ln command and its practical applications for creating hard links and symbolic links.
  Hard links are essentially copies of the original file, but they share the same inode (file metadata) and physical storage location.
 This means that changes made to the file content will be reflected in all hard links.

 ln original_file hard_link_name